Friday, October 19, 2007

 Section 4: The Commissioner has the right of "prima fascia" to be invoked only once during the course of a season.
 This right is a special exception, where the Commissioner’s decision cannot be reviewed by the Executive Committee.
 The ruling may be challenged post-season.
 If the Commissioner’s ruling was a violation of fair play ethics, he is then subject to punishment from the Executive Committee.

-Punishment by the Executive Committee may be censure or temporary suspension, pending a league wide vote on his removal.
+Punishment by the Executive Committee may be censure or temporary suspension, pending a league wide vote on his removal, or fines limited under $500.

 Section 1: There shall be established an Executive Committee (XC).
 This Committee shall be made up of three long-standing league members.
-The composition of the XC shall be determined by the Commissioner.
+The composition of the XC is the commissioner, plus one representative elected from each conference.

 Responsibilities of the XC include trade review (as recommended by the Commissioner), rule clarification, hearing a league member’s appeal of a Commissionatorial decision, draft and convention location selection, and preparing a budget to be maintained by the Commissioner and Treasurer.